drunkcoding/eudyptula/README.md

   Note: the misc interface is a very simple way to be able to create a character device, without having to worry about all of the sysfs and character device registration mess.
   Hint: no need to reserve a real minor number for the test module.

+---
+### Task 7
+The tasks this round consist in downloading today’s “linux-next kernel”, build it, and boot it.

+Hint: refer to the Linux kernel is development process in Documentation/development-process/ in the kernel source itself.